 Psychologists believe the law of least effort applies to cognitive and physical exertion.
-In other words, the brain tends to take the most undemanding course of action if presented with several ways of achieving much the same goal.
-This brings into focus the way we make decisions through either fast or slow thinking.
+In other words, if presented with several ways of achieving the same goal, the brain tends to take the most undemanding course of action.
+This focuses on how we make decisions through either fast or slow thinking.

-Many of us will recognise the law of least effort from our decision-making endeavours.
-How often have we been confronted by a problem of substance and treated it as a triviality?
+Many of us will recognise the law of least effort in our decision-making endeavours.
+How often does a problem of substance confront us and treat it as trivial?
 How often have we rejected the stresses and strains that careful judgment obliges and instead defaulted to the nearest plausible option?

 Thinking fast and slow

-Nobel Prize winner Daniel Kahneman discusses the issue in his book, Thinking Fast and Slow.
-In which he proposes that the brain has two systems.
-The first is swift but error-prone The second is deliberate but tougher to employ.
+Nobel Prize winner Daniel Kahneman discusses the issue in his book Thinking Fast and Slow, in which he proposes that the brain has two systems.
+The first is swift but error-prone.
+The second is deliberate but tougher to employ.
 We like to believe we favour the second, suggests Kahneman.
-But its duties are in the main confined to rubber-stamping the quick-fix answers that the first idly churns out.
+But its duties are mainly confined to rubber-stamping the quick-fix answers that the first idly churns out.

 They may prove perfectly adequate in everyday circumstances.
 However, these mental shortcuts are hardly a dependable platform for decision-making at an organisational level.
 After all, if Kahneman is right, they are the corollaries of our inherent laziness.
-Yet in many organisations acting in haste is celebrated.
-Those who specialise in speed are held up as role models of efficiency and purpose.
-Those who dare to deliberate derided as dawdlers and vacillators.
+Yet, in many organisations, acting in haste is celebrated.
+Those who specialise in speed are role models of efficiency and purpose.
+Those who dare to deliberate are derided as dawdlers and vacillators.

 Gambling on choice

 Much of this bizarre state of affairs stems from the assumption that choices come ready-made and neatly packaged.
-There exists an alarmingly widespread conceit that any problem, irrespective of size or complexity, can be solved via nodding acquaintance with some magical catalogue of fully formed and available options.
-Rattle through the list, take your pick and issue the order – job done.
+There exists an alarmingly widespread conceit that any problem, irrespective of size or complexity, can be solved by nodding acquaintance with some magical catalogue of fully formed and available options.
+Rattle through the list, take your pick, and issue the order—job done.

 We can underline the disturbing shortsightedness of such a philosophy by comparing decision-making to betting on a horse race.
 The latter also requires no more than an educated selection from a range of ready-made, neatly packaged, fully formed and available options, yet we rightly refer to it as gambling.
 If an organisation lives or dies by its decisions, as is routinely the case, then it deserves to do so based on a process more reliable than a punt on the 4.30 at Kempton Park.